-This worked very well for me for a period of time, however things changed as I became a young teenage girl with a new access to social media and social platforms.
-I found that I began to struggle with my body image at the beginning and towards the middle of highschool- and I still do to an extent- and I wanted to use my knowledge of healthy food, healthy eating, and a healthy lifestyle to FIX my body.
-But I did this incorrectly.
+This worked well until I gained access to social platforms as a young teenage girl.
+I began to really struggle with my body image, something I am still actively working on today.
+I decided to use my knowledge of healthy food, healthy eating, and a healthy lifestyle to FIX my body.
 I thought I could use “intermittent fasting” as an excuse to have one protein smoothie a day.
 And that it was healthy for me to be participating in a sport and going home and working out excessively afterwards fueled by the energy of just this one smoothie.
-I cannot blame myself or anyone for beginning to think this way- I was struggling with my body image, struggling with the idea of letting myself eat too much for fear of gaining weight.
+I don’t blame myself for my struggle with body image.
+I blame a diet culture that glorifies “skinny” and weight loss; and social media platforms that depict girls in airbrushed bodies as normal.

-I was lucky, at this time, to have people in my life, friends and family, who caught on to what was happening and helped me learn that I did not have to FIX my body, I had to LOVE my body.
-And loving my body means treating it the way that you would treat anything you love- nourish it, care for it, make it feel good.
-I wanted to tell this story not because I think it is abnormal or special, or something that would stand out to a reader- but for the exact opposite reason.
-I think that this type of story- give or take some details- is the type of story that thousands of teens, women, and men have to tell.
+Over time, I learned not to FIX my body, but to LOVE my body.
+And loving my body means treating it the way that you would treat anything you love- nourish it, care for it, and respect what it needs for sustenance and for energy.
+I tell this story not because I think it is particularly abnormal or special, or something that would stand out to someone reading this- but for the opposite reason.
+I think that my story- give or take some details- is the same struggle that so many others share in common with me.
 The pressure to succumb to a type of image is growing exceedingly prevalent with a growth of fake news on social media platforms and constant ads catering to girls who want to lose weight fast- I know because I have spent hours scrolling through these ads, posts, videos, etc.

-I used healthy eating and a supposed “healthy lifestyle” to mask what was really going on behind the surface for me- something that was not healthy at all.
-The purpose of this page is simply to provide my opinion: that in this nutrition world filled with diets and carb counting and food guilt, you must be able to have a strong mind when it comes to food in order to treat your body correctly- and I think that my mom can help you do that.
+I used a “healthy lifestyle” to mask what was really going on behind the surface for me- something that was not healthy at all.
+What I’ve learned is that in today’s culture of dieting, carb counting, and food guilt, it is vitally important to learn the tools to navigate this environment successfully and cultivate a healthy relationship with food and your body – and I think that my mom can help you do that.

-What is a strong mind in regards to food and nutrition?
-It is the ability to remind yourself that food is GOOD, it is meant to be consumed, it is meant to be loved by your body that is how you were made.
+How do you cultivate a healthy relationship with food?
+Start by reminding yourself that food is GOOD, it is meant to be consumed, it is meant to be loved by your body that is how you were made.
 You were made to perform, to work, to do what you love to do- and the only way for you to have the energy to do that is by EATING.
-If you keep this in mind, as you enter any program with my mom, or begin any workout plan of your own- you will protect yourself from the types of thoughts that slip in too easily.
+If you keep this in mind, as you enter any program with my mom, or begin any workout plan of your own- you will protect yourself from the negative thoughts that slip in too easily.